harishvel/AVI/Personal_Assistance_for_Elderly/README.md

 ## 👨‍💻 Author

-Developed by Harshavardhan.V – making everyday safety and productivity easier with Python and voice technology. 🎤🧠📅
+Developed by Harish Velmurugan.J – making everyday safety and productivity easier with Python and voice technology. 🎤🧠📅

 ---